solvetechy/youtube-downloader-php/README.md

-# YouTube Downloader Library: PHP
+# YouTube Downloader Library: PHP - By Solve Techy
 YouTube Downloader API: PHP Script to fetch all the download links

 Note: This script are only for developers so they can fetch the download links and other attributes in a one line code but i have tried my best to explain in an easy way